-Katie Eyer joined the Rutgers Law faculty in June 2012, and is a anti-discrimination law scholar, teacher and litigator.
-Her scholarship explores the implications of history and social psychology for contemporary debates in anti-discrimination law.
-Her work has appeared or is forthcoming in journals such as the University of Pennsylvania Law Review, the Minnesota Law Review, the UC Davis Law Review, the Notre Dame Law Review, and the Harvard Civil Rights-Civil Liberties Law Review.
-Professor Eyer is the recipient of several national and local awards for her scholarship, teaching, service, and work as a litigator, including the SALT Junior Faculty Award, the AALS Scholarly Papers Competition (honorable mention), the Dean's Award for Distinguished Service, and the Cheryl Ingram Advocate for Justice Award (LGBT rights advocacy).
+Katie Eyer is an anti-discrimination law scholar, teacher and litigator.
+She is a leading expert on LGBT employment rights and on social movements' use of rational basis review to generate constitutional change.
+Her scholarship also explores the implications of history and social psychology for contemporary debates in anti-discrimination law and constitutional law across an array of other contexts.
+Her work has appeared or is forthcoming in journals such as the Yale Law Journal, the University of Pennsylvania Law Review, the Wake Forest Law Review, the Minnesota Law Review, the UC Davis Law Review, the Notre Dame Law Review, and the Harvard Civil Rights-Civil Liberties Law Review.

 Professor Eyer clerked for the Hon.
 Guido Calabresi in 2004-2005, and was a plaintiff-side anti-discrimination litigator with the private firm of Salmanson Goldshaw, PC from 2007-2012.